Titanium: Mineral beneficiation processes

 Several processes have been developed to extract titanium and usable titanium-containing minerals from ore.
 The Becher process is an industrial process used to produce synthetic rutile, a form of titanium dioxide, from the ore ilmenite by removing iron.
 It is not used at scale.
 The chloride process produces titanium tetrachloride through treatment of rutile ore with chlorine and carbon at high heat, then oxidizes the product with an oxygen flame or plasma to produce titanium dioxide.
-The sulfate process uses sulfuric acid (H_{2}SO_{4}) to leach titanium from ilmenite ore (FeTiO_{3}), producing titanyl sulfate (TiOSO4).
+The sulfate process uses sulfuric acid (H2SO4) to leach titanium from ilmenite ore (FeTiO3), producing titanyl sulfate (TiOSO4).
 This sulfate is broken into two hydrates, TiO2 and H2SO4, through addition of water, and this water is removed by adding heat, which produces titanium dioxide as the end product.

 Purification processes

 Hunter process

 The Hunter process was the first industrial process to produce pure metallic titanium.
 It was invented in 1910 by Matthew A. Hunter, a chemist born in New Zealand who worked in the United States.
-The process involves reducing titanium tetrachloride (TiCl_{4}) with sodium (Na) in a batch reactor with an inert atmosphere at a temperature of 1,000 °C. Dilute hydrochloric acid is then used to leach the salt from the product.
+The process involves reducing titanium tetrachloride (TiCl4) with sodium (Na) in a batch reactor with an inert atmosphere at a temperature of 1,000 °C. Dilute hydrochloric acid is then used to leach the salt from the product.